kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 }
 ```

-In the RWDevCon app, `Session` is the Core Data class that represents a particular presentation. `Session` contains a `webPath` property that holds the path of the corresponding video page in `rwdevcon.com`.
-The class method you just added passes in a URL's path (e.g. `/videos/talk-ray-wenderlich-teamwork.html`) and returns the corresponding session object, or nil if it can't find one.
+In the RWDevCon app, the Core Data class `Session` represents a particular presentation and contains a `webPath` property that holds the path of the corresponding video page on `rwdevcon.com`.
+The method above takes a URL's path, such as `/videos/talk-ray-wenderlich-teamwork.html`, and returns either the corresponding session object or `nil` if it can't find one.

-Next, open **AppDelegate.swift** and add the following helper method to the `AppDelegate`:
+Next, open **AppDelegate.swift** and add the following helper method to `AppDelegate`:

 ```swift
 func presentVideoViewController(URL: NSURL) {